Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 Later [[Shoko]] pulls [[Naoto no Hatsuyuki|Noe]] aside

 ><mark style="background: #CACFD9A6;">"Um when we're doing this, when we're assaulting your former clan, are you sure?
 We might have to kill everyone in there."</mark> - S
-<mark style="background: #ABF7F7A6;">"Oh, I'm very much counting on that you do."</mark> - N
+><mark style="background: #ABF7F7A6;">"Oh, I'm very much counting on that you do."</mark> - N
-<mark style="background: #CACFD9A6;">"There's nobody want us to try and set aside.
+><mark style="background: #CACFD9A6;">"There's nobody want us to try and set aside.
 No one.
 You want us to try and spare?"</mark> - S

 [[Naoto no Hatsuyuki|Noe]] stops, takes off her glasses and ponders the question while cleaning them putting them back on
 ><mark style="background: #ABF7F7A6;">"I want you to kill them so thoroughly that Pharasma will not recognize their souls when they go for judgment.
 They're that kind of people.
-So, no, I don't want you to save anyone. [[Ameiko Amatatsu|Ameiko]] of course that's kind of the whole point of this But the rest? they know what they signed up for"</mark> - N
+So, no, I don't want you to save anyone.
+Except the lady Ameiko of course that's kind of the whole point of this But the rest? they know what they signed up for"</mark> - N

 [[Shoko]] nods.
 ><mark style="background: #ABF7F7A6;">"I appreciate that you ask though really."</mark> - N
-<mark style="background: #CACFD9A6;">"It's hard thing when we're about to do, but we gotta"</mark> - S
+><mark style="background: #CACFD9A6;">"It's hard thing when we're about to do, but we must"</mark> - S

 Reaching a defensible clearing the party decides they should rest to be better prepared for the dangers to come but not before an ocre jelly emerges from under the bridge they camp near and attacks them. [[Shoko]] recognizes the creature and relays to the party that cutting or stabbing the creature has little effect except to cause it to split into copies of itself creating more enemies.

+## Jelly Assault
 1.
 [[Zio]] attacks with sonic blast which seems effective [[Shoko]] creates illusionary copies of himself and charges it.